Law and Religion, Public Law, Human Rights and Discrimination Law, Medical Law and Anthropology, specifically Organ Donation and Transplantation

 Dr. Farrah Raza was awarded the Minerva Fast Track Fellowship in January 2020.
 She leads the Minerva Research Group entitled The Ethics of Exchange: the Regulation of Organ Donation and Transplantation at the Max Planck Institute for Social Anthropology, Department of Law and Anthropology, in Halle (Saale), Germany, since September 2020.
 Dr. Farrah Raza is also a Stipendiary Lecturer in Public Law at Pembroke College, University of Oxford.

 Farrah holds a PhD from King's College London (KCL), which was fully funded by the Centre of European Law at KCL.
 She holds a LL.B. from KCL (first class honours) and an LL.M. from the University of Cambridge.
 Farrah has seven years of teaching experience.
 She tutored Constitutional Law and Administrative Law at Pembroke College where she also participated in the law admissions process.
 She was previously a Senior Teaching Fellow in Public Law at the School of Oriental & African Studies, University of London, where she delivered the lectures on the Human Rights Act 1998.
 Farrah also taught on the Public Law and Anti-Discrimination Law courses at KCL.

 She is currently working on two large projects.
-The first project involves working on a monograph on religious accommodation with Hart Publishing.
-Her second project is to lead the Minerva Research Group on the ethics of organ donation and transplantation.
+Her first project is to lead the Minerva Research Group on the ethics of organ donation and transplantation.
+The second project involves working on a monograph on religious accommodation with Hart Publishing.